Birth Month Herbs: Find Yours by Month

 January: Peppermint

-- Peppermint’s crisp, clean scent can also bring a sense of freshness and clarity to dreary winter days.
+- Peppermint’s crisp, clean scent brings a sense of freshness and clarity to dreary winter days.

-- Peppermint’s invigorating and clarifying qualities align well with the focused nature of Capricorn and the innovative spirit of Aquarius, making it a fitting herb for January.
+- The invigorating, clarifying quality of peppermint lines up well with the focused nature of Capricorn and the innovative spirit of Aquarius, making it a fitting herb for January.

 February: Fennel

-- Fennel contains compounds that may be calming and support Aquarius’s innovative thinking, helping them to maintain focus on their humanitarian goals.
+- Fennel contains compounds that may be calming and support Aquarius’s innovative thinking, helping them keep focus on their humanitarian goals.

-- The courage that fennel represents, can help Aquarius in there fight for what they believe is right.
+- The courage that fennel represents can help Aquarius in the fight for what they believe is right.

-- Fennel’s protective and purifying qualities can be beneficial for Pisces’s sensitive nature, helping them to shield themselves from negative energies.
+- Fennel’s protective and purifying qualities are useful for the sensitive Pisces nature, helping shield against negative energies.

 March: Sage